 These are just three examples of crucial questions.
 We can’t avoid them, and getting them wrong could be disastrous, which is why critical, evidence-based thinking is vital.
 In order to help address crucial questions in theory and practice, I co-founded the Effective Altruism Foundation (EAF), whose projects are described below.
 EAF was founded in 2013 and I served as its president until December 2016.
 I have since stopped working for EAF in order to be able to focus on writing and co-found additional projects aimed at effective suffering reduction.

-The Effective Altruism Foundation (EAF) is a think-and-do-tank aiming to tackle the most pressing ethical issues of our time in a scientifically grounded way.
+The Effective Altruism Foundation (EAF) is a think-and-do-tank aiming to tackle the most pressing ethical issues in a scientifically grounded way.
 Effective altruism is the foundation’s core concept: Our resources – time and money – are limited.
 How can we use them to prevent the most suffering and save the most lives?
 More fundamentally, which arguments do or don’t speak in favor of investing a lot of resources into altruistic endeavours in the first place?
 EAF pursues these questions based on research in philosophy, cognitive and social psychology, and economics.